MaxLievense/Challenge_Backend_Notification_Center/README.md

 * Make test tiles work (have an issue with foreignkeys)
 * Split notifications (see above)
 * Better error handling
+* Consistent user.email usages vs also using user.id

 ### Look under-the-hood of Rails with:
 * Performance (Querying, variable passing)